 The headaches, odd sleeping patterns, seizures and mood changes can take days to become visible, but nausea, ringing sounds in the ear and loss of consciousness can happen right after the accident.
 More severe concussions fall under the traumatic brain injury category, which can lead to cognitive dysfunction much longer after the accident.

 Back and spinal cord injuries are an umbrella for many specific kinds of injuries suffered in a car accident.
-Car accidents can lead to facet joint injuries, disc herniation, spinal stenosis and a whole mess of problems that can debilitate a victim for months.
+Motor vehicle collisions can lead to facet joint injuries, disc herniation, spinal stenosis and a whole mess of problems that can debilitate a victim for months.

 These injuries often wind up the most costly for those who suffer them.
 The time spent away from work, the amount of physical therapy needed to recover.